MugInClermont/M6-2018/PITCHME.md

 ### Advantages of container
 #### Clear distinction between development and operations

-- dev : takes care of the content of the container |
+- Dev : takes care of the content of the container |
 - Ops : takes care of the operations of the container |

 +++